Language

 Converting nautical speeds to mph is simple and takes just a moment.

-1. Enter the knot value - Type the speed from your marine forecast or GPS
+Type the speed from your marine forecast or GPS.

-2. Read the mph result - The equivalent speed appears instantly
+The equivalent speed appears instantly as you type.

 Marine Weather Advisory Levels

-When your marine forecast says "winds 15-20 knots," this converter shows that's roughly 17-23 mph.
-Compare that to highway driving speeds to visualize the wind's strength on open water.
+Practical application: when your forecast says "winds 15-20 knots," this converter shows that's roughly 17-23 mph.
+Compare to highway speeds to visualize the wind's strength on open water.

 Features